E3 Lithium (CVE:ETL) Trading Up 50% – Here’s Why

-Shares of E3 Lithium Limited (CVE:ETL – Get Free Report) were up 50% during mid-day trading on Tuesday .
-The stock traded as high as C$0.93 and last traded at C$0.93.
-Approximately 554,532 shares traded hands during trading, an increase of 498% from the average daily volume of 92,759 shares.
+E3 Lithium Limited (CVE:ETL – Get Free Report)’s share price was up 50% during trading on Tuesday .
+The company traded as high as C$0.93 and last traded at C$0.93.
+Approximately 554,532 shares changed hands during trading, an increase of 498% from the average daily volume of 92,759 shares.
 The stock had previously closed at C$0.62.

 About E3 Lithium